ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

 # Building a simple REST API for mobile applications
 ## What is REST?

-REST or Representational State Transfer is lightweight HTTP based and build on web servers much like how normal web sites are build on the backend.
-Instead of delivering in HTML, which is a combination of presentation and data, we would just deliver data with a minimum number of separators and delimiters (like JSON).
-It is  just an architectural style for designing networked applications or it can be viewed as a different way of delivering web services.
-REST is browsable so it really helps developers modify and check the correctness of their code as only the data is displayed on the website.
+REST or Representational State Transfer is lightweight, HTTP based and build on web servers not unlike how normal web sites are build on the backend.
+Instead of delivering in HTML (a combination of presentation and data), we would deliver data with a minimum number of separators and delimiters (like JSON).
+It's architectural style for designing networked applications and a different way of delivering web services.
+REST is browsable so it really helps developers modify and check the correctness of their code, as only the data is displayed on the website.
 It is also a safer way of providing services or data access as it does not expose too much unnecessary surface area of the database used by the website.
 Some more well-known REST apis are from [Twitter](https://dev.twitter.com/rest/public)  and [Facebook Graph](https://developers.facebook.com/docs/graph-api).

-REST is platform and language independent.
-Although I do recommend languages that are commonly associated with website publishing like PHP, Python or Ruby.
-There are four commonly defined methods used in a REST architecture which are the create, read, update and delete methods.
-We can also add other more specialize methods like getting the top ten most popular items or the highscore of all users either by writing a new method or using a query parameter like `/api/items?top=10`.
+REST is platform and language independent, although I recommend using PHP, Python or Ruby.
+There are four commonly defined methods used in a REST architecture: the create, read, update and delete methods.
+We can also add other more specialist methods like getting 'the top ten most popular items' or 'the highscore of all users' either by writing a new method or using a query parameter like `/api/items?top=10`.

 ## HTTP Methods and API endpoints

-You might remember from creating web forms (synchronous) or ajax request (asynchronous) calls where you have used the GET and POST requests.
-The PUT and DELETE requests are very much far less used.
-You’ve probably had written using PHP, Python or any other language to process form data, you have indeed written your own simple REST framework.
+You might remember using the GET and POST requests when creating web forms (synchronous) or ajax requests (asynchronous).
+You’ve probably used PHP, Python or any other language to process form data.
+Through doing these things, you have indeed written your own simple REST framework.

-POST, GET, PUT, DELETE which correspond to create, read, update, delete (CRUD) also related to the most basic of database operations
-API endpoints describe available operations on data exposed by the service.
+POST, GET, PUT,  DELETE correspond to create, read, update, delete (CRUD) and are also related to the most basic of database operations.
+API endpoints describe available operations on exposed data.
 Think of it as urls that provide data (GET request) or an url where you can submit data to (POST request).

 There are many data formats we could use but the more common ones are JSON and XML.
 GET /api/boats/123456 will return data on the boat with id 123456 even when applied multiple times.

-## Using djangorestframework to build a simple REST api
+## Using djangorest framework to build a simple REST api

-We will be using Django (Python MVC) and djangorestframework.
-Djangorestframework is built using django (python) specifically for exposing data via the REST framework.
-We assume the reader is familiar with Django and will build a simple REST API to access data inside a database (just one table).
+Now I'm going to walk you through how to build a simple REST api using the Django (Python MVC) and django REST framework to  access data inside a database (just one table).
+Django REST framework is built using django (python) specifically for exposing data via the REST framework.

 Here are the steps and code to create model and views.
-For ease of entering data, we will input them using the existing Django admin page.
+For ease of entering data, we will input them using the existing Django admin page:

-To start of, you will need to have already installed Python >v2.7 and Django v1.7.4 on your system that could publish web pages.
+To start off, you will need to have already installed Python >v2.7 and Django v1.7.4 on your system.
 If you have not, please install [Python](http://www.python.org/download/) and [Django](https://www.djangoproject.com/download/).

 You can easily test your installation by firing up your command line, and type the `python` command.
 You should see
 ```bash